Seven typical seasoning mistakes that you should be aware of

 We all taste things differently, which means that what’s “decently spicy” to one person may be unbearably and painfully spicy for your neighbor.
 The chemist Arthur Fox even conducted an experiment in 1931 to prove it.
-He found that one of our genes ( "TAS2R38" for those who want to take notes) is responsible for our taste sensitivity.
+He found out that one of our genes ( "TAS2R38", for those who want to take notes) is responsible for our taste sensitivity.
 As a result, this means we have to figure out our own seasoning preferences instead of anyone making that decision for us.
 Which spices you enjoy and at what quantity you enjoy it is your choice!
 So test it out and spice it up!

 A good salad needs time.

 Like tea, salad should be steeped.
 The spices in the salad need time to fully unfold their flavor.
 Try it for yourself and see!
 Wait a bit after preparing it to experience the salad taking more of the flavor from the spices.
 So, in short, follow these steps and thank us afterwards: 1.
 Season the salad 2.
 Steep the salad 3.
 Enjoy.

 The fact that salt can be dangerous is no exaggeration.
 The American Heart Association recommends limiting our sodium intake to 1,500 milligrams, or in other words, a little less than ¾ a teaspoon of salt.
 This isn’t to say the taste of our food should suffer as a result of that.
 We can still avoid health problems by simply cooking with fresh ingredients and staying aware of the recommended daily salt intake.
 This can help you make more responsible decisions, not anxious ones.